 As a general rule, take the following steps to protect yourself:

-- AVOID the Direct (Parent) PLUS loan.
+- AVOID the Direct (Parent) PLUS LOAN.
 This loan can have disastrous consequences, especially for low income families.
-It has high interest rate (currently fixed at 6.28% for the 2021-2022 academic year) that starts accruing with the first disbursement; a loan origination fee (4.288% of the total loan amount), less-friendly repayment terms, and a stringent credit check that make this loan much less desirable.
+It has high interest rate (currently fixed at 7.54% for the 2022-2023 academic year) that starts accruing with the first disbursement; a loan origination fee (4.288% of the total loan amount), less-friendly repayment terms, and a stringent credit check that make this loan much less desirable.
 It may appear in your financial aid package but you may later learn your parents do not qualify.
 Click here for more information on the Parent PLUS loan.

 - DO NOT BORROW private bank loans to pay for college.
 With high and variable interest rates, cosigners required, and few (if any) deferment or forbearance options, these loans saddle students and families with extremely unmanageable debt.